G-Core/product-documentation/documentation/account-settings/account-profile-settings.md

 ---
 # Account profile settings

-All setttings under **Account profile** pages apply to the whole Gcore account, not just a profile of a particular user.
+All settings under the **Account profile** pages apply to the whole Gcore account, not just the profile of a particular user.

 <img src="https://assets.gcore.pro/docs/account-settings/account-profile-settings/account-profile-general-page.png" alt="Account profile settings in the Customer Portal" width="80%">